polterguy/phosphorusfive-dox/chapter-15.md

     :x:/../*/end?value
 ```

-The above modification, all of a sudden allows our read Active Event to be further parametrized, allowing *"filtering"* according to any property.
+The above modification, all of a sudden allows our read Active Event to be further parametrized, allowing filtering according to any property.
 Make sure you update your Active Event, by executing the following code first.

 ```
 sys42.utilities.execute-lambda-file:/system42/startup/sys42.examples.data.read.hl